python-ellar/ellar/docs/overview/custom_decorators.md

 - `@exception_handler`: This decorator is used to register a function as an exception handler.
 This function will be called when an unhandled exception occurs during a request.
 It should take the exception instance as its only argument and return a response object.

-- `@middleware`: This decorator is used to register a function as a middleware.
+- `@middleware`: This decorator is used to register a function as middleware.
 Middlewares are called for each incoming request and can be used to modify the request or response, or perform any other actions before or after the request is handled.

 - `@template_filter`: This decorator is used to register a function as a Jinja2 template filter.
-The function should take one or more arguments and return a modified value.

 - `@template_global`: This decorator is used to register a function as a global variable available in all Jinja2 templates.

-The function can be called without any arguments and should return a value.
+- `@template_context`: This decorator is used to register a function as a global template context for dynamic template context processing.

 These decorators can be used to define functions that will be executed at specific points in the application's lifecycle.
 They provide a way to separate and organize the different parts of an application.
 See [Module Additional Configuration](modules.md#additional-module-configurations){target="_blank"} for examples on how these decorator functions are used.